 How Maximize Clicks works

 Maximize Clicks is ideal for advertisers who don't want to spend a lot of time setting bids, but would like to get the most clicks possible for their ads within their budget.
 You don't need to specify individual bids for your keywords, ad groups, or placements.
-All you do is set a daily budget, and the Google Ads system automatically sets your max CPC bids to bring you the most clicks possible within your budget.
+All you do is set an average daily budget, and the Google Ads system automatically sets your max CPC bids to bring you the most clicks possible within your budget.
 For more control over your bids, you can set a CPC bid limit if you don't want to exceed a particular price per click.
-Learn more About Maximize Clicks bidding.
+Learn more About Maximize Clicks bidding

 How manual CPC bidding works

 This option lets you manage your max CPC bids yourself.
 You can set bids at the ad group level, or for individual keywords.
 Your ad group's default bid amount will be applied to all keywords in your new campaign's ad group.
 You may change your bid amount at any time for any or all keywords.

 - New to Google Ads and not sure what keyword bid amount to set?
 Many advertisers start with a max CPC bid of US$1.